-To alleviate management frame congestion that may occur when excess initial links are set up concurrently, the differentiated link setup procedure provides a method for an AP to moderate non-AP STAs link setup events with the AP.
-The initial link setup refers to as the first frame initializing the link setup procedure; either association request frame or authentication request frame.
+To limit the number of STAs that attempt link setup concurrently[2695], the differentiated link setup procedure provides a method for an AP to moderate the rate non-AP STAs transmiting initial link setup frames to the AP[2093, 2132].
+The initial link setup request frame [2134,2870] refers to as the first frame initializing the link setup procedure; either association request frame or authentication request frame.

 10.44.6.1 AP procedures for differential initial link setup